Contact

 Applying Excitable-Systems Models to Biological Signaling Networks

-Excitability is the phenomena whereby a system can rapidly change states, e.g., the switching between a flat and oscillatitory state in the red line on the movie to the right.
+Excitability is the phenomenon whereby a system can rapidly change states, e.g., switching between a damped and continuous oscillatory state, as seen in the red line in the animation to the right.

-In my doctoral dissertation, I explored the role of excitability in biological systems, and identified key mechanisms that enable excitability during physiological processes such as immune response and wound healing.
+In my doctoral dissertation, I explored the role of excitability in biological systems, identifying key mechanisms that enable it during processes like immune response and wound healing.

-One excitable-systems model that demonstrates this concept is the FitzHugh-Nagumo model, an implementation of which can be found on my github: github.com/ljcamp1624/FitzhHughNagumoModel)
+One excitable-systems model that demonstrates this behavior is the FitzHugh-Nagumo model, an implementation of which is available on my GitHub: github.com/ljcamp1624/FitzhHughNagumoModel

-Key concepts: nonlinear dynamics, nonlinear systems, coupled system, mathematical modeling, time-series analysis.
+Key concepts: nonlinear dynamics, coupled systems, mathematical modeling, time-series analysis.

-Filament networks are ubiquitous in biology, from the extracellular matrix that cells use to navigate their environments, to the wiring of the nervous system with axons and dendrites.
+Filament networks are ubiquitous in biology—from the extracellular matrix that guides cell migration, to the wiring of the nervous system via axons and dendrites.

-In this project, I developed a robust and automatic algorithm to segment (i.e., extract), skeletonize, and disentagle filament networks based on their local topological features.
+I developed a robust and automatic algorithm to segment, skeletonize, and disentangle filament networks using their local topological features.

-Some of this work is featured in Campanello, Traver, at al. BioRxiv (2020) and will also be utilized in upcoming papers in preparation.
+Some of this work is featured in Campanello, Traver, et al., BioRxiv (2020), and will appear in upcoming publications.

-In this work, I utilize an excitable-systems and reaction-diffusion-like model to simulate the polymerization and depolymerization dynamics of Bcl10, a key intracellular protein in T cells.
+In this project, I used an excitable-systems and reaction-diffusion-like model to simulate the dynamics of Bcl10, a key intracellular protein involved in T-cell signaling.

 Modeling and Visualizing Crime in New Carrollton, MD

-I coached a team in the 2019 UMD Data Challenge where we built a model and visualization tools to help police officers in New Carrollton, MD predict where crime and other police indicents are likely to take place.
+I coached a team in the 2019 UMD Data Challenge, where we built models and visualization tools to help police officers predict when and where crime incidents were most likely to occur.

-This project was awarded by the AWS judges for "Best Presentation."
+This project was awarded “Best Presentation” by AWS judges.

 Outreach